 Cape Romain Lighthouse was constructed on Raccoon Key, now known as Lighthouse Island, which is located six miles offshore from McClellanville.
 As no major ports are located in the immediate vicinity, the light’s main function was to alert mariners of a treacherous shoal nine miles southeast of the beacon.

 Unfortunately, due to the lighthouse’s weak signal, it failed at its primary role.
 The lighting apparatus was upgraded in 1847, but the improved beacon was still not satisfactory.
-Drastic measures were deemed necessary to remedy the situation, and in 1852, the newly formed Lighthouse Board requested $20,000 for replacing the "present small and useless light at Cape Romain" with a first-class seacoast light.
+Drastic measures were deemed necessary to remedy the situation, and in 1852, the newly formed Lighthouse Board requested $20,000 for replacing the “present small and useless light at Cape Romain” with a first-class seacoast light.
 Congress appropriated $20,000 on March 3, 1853 and another $30,000 on August 3, 1854 for the project.
 A new, 150-foot-tall tower, equipped with a first-order Fresnel lens, was built near the original tower using slave labor, and the powerful beacon was put into service on January 1, 1858.
-The new light was a bright flash every minute instead of the former fixed light.
+As the new light, which revolved to produce a bright flash every minute, required more work than the former fixed light, two assistants were hired to help the head keeper.
 Mariners could easily distinguish the station during daylight by its two towers.
-The old circular tower was painted with red and white horizontal bands, and the new octagonal tower was redish-grey, the natural color of the brick used in its construction.
+The old circular tower was painted with red and white horizontal bands, and the new octagonal tower was reddish-grey, the natural color of the brick used in its construction.